dune-copasi/dune-copasi/doc/docusaurus/docs/input_data.md

 [Context-Dependet-Function](math_expr.md) with 2 arguments named as the `key` indentifier.
 The corresponding `value` should contain the directory path for a 16-bit grayscale TIFF file.
-These function are permitted to be used on the initialization of spacial variables for the compartments (i.e. `[model.<compartment>.initial]`).
+These function are permitted to be used on the initialization of spatial variables for the compartments (i.e. `[model.<compartment>.initial]`).
 For example, on the initialization of variables for the `nucleus` compartment, the following math expressions for `u` and `v` are valid.